ESA-PhiLab/mapswipe/CONTRIBUTING.md

 Define location with `sdk.dir` in the `local.properties` file or with an `ANDROID_HOME` environment variable.

+The build tools version for Android SDK is set to 23.0.1 thus make sure that Android SDK Build-tools 23.0.1 is installed or update the Build-tools version in `android/app/build.gradle`.
+You might have to also update the references to `com.android.support:appcompat-v7` in the same file.
+Android SDK Build-tools 23.0.1 can be installed via the Android SDK Manager.

 To run the application, run either `react-native run-android` or `react-native run-ios` from the root of the project to build it.
 (If you have trouble running `react-native run-ios`, open the file `./ios/Mapswipe.xcworkspace` in Xcode.)

 ### Setting up Firebase